-The E-625 piezo servo controller is a benchtop device that provides closed-loop and open-loop control of the displacement of the positioner.
-The models E-625.CR and E-625.CO work with capacitive sensors that measure the position directly and without contact.
+The E-625 piezo servo controller is a benchtop device that provides closed-loop and open-loop control of the piezo positioner's displacement.
+The E-625.SR and E-625.SO models work with strain gauges that measure the position.